techidaily/site-youtube-tips/source/_posts/ed-in-2024-visionary-vittles-steps-to-craft-food-films.md

 ![Recipe Videos](https://images.wondershare.com/filmora/article-images/recipe-videos.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now, once you have all the essential ingredients to create your video, start practicing.
 Remember that it is the most natural thing for the first videos to appear amateurish or inept.
 And that is part of the plan.
 Don’t be disheartened and keep going.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Make a Cooking Video with Filmora: a Step-by-Step Guide